-- Then, add the rest of the wet ingredients (eggs, canned pumpkin, maple syrup) to the mixing bowl and stir until well combined.
+- Add the rest of the wet ingredients (eggs, olive oil, canned pumpkin, and maple syrup) to the mixing bowl.
+Use an electric hand mixer to combine.

 - Once wet ingredients are mixed, add dry ingredients to the bowl (flour, salt, baking powder, baking soda, pumpkin pie spice, and cinnamon).
 Leave out the butterscotch chips for now.

 - Mix batter thoroughly.
-You want to be sure no flour clumps remain and ingredients are completely combined (a hand mixer can help here, although not necessary.
-A whisk or fork can help get any flour chunks out).
+You want to be sure no flour clumps remain and ingredients are completely combined.
+I really recommend a hand mixer as using a whisk isn't as thorough.